-In addition to Tell Your Story, consumers have opportunities to voice concerns and share their experiences in person at field hearings and public meetings, which focus on particular consumer finance issues.
-During this reporting period,7 consumers and advocates participated in a large Bureau-sponsored field hearing in Milwaukee, WI.
-This event drew hundreds of participants, many of whom shared their personal experiences with student debt and other consumer financial issues.
+In addition to "Tell Your Story," consumers have opportunities to voice concerns and share their experiences in person at field hearings and public meetings, focused on particular consumer finance issues.
+During this fiscal year, consumers and advocates have participated in large Bureau-sponsored public events in Long Beach, CA; Wilmington, DE; Oklahoma City, OK; Newark, NJ; Richmond, VA and Milwaukee, WI.
+26 These events have drawn hundreds of participants, many of whom have shared their personal experiences with libraries, workplace financial education, mortgages, payday lending, mobile financial services, consumer finance complaints, and other consumer financial issues.

 The CFPB's Office of Community Affairs has also hosted roundtable conversations with leaders of consumer, civil rights, community, housing, faith-based, student, and other organizations.
-The roundtables provided opportunities for stakeholders to meet with Director Cordray, Deputy Director Antonakes, and other senior Bureau staff to share their first-hand perspectives on key consumer finance issues that affect their communities.
+The roundtables have provided opportunities for stakeholders to meet with Director Cordray, Deputy Director Antonakes, and other senior Bureau staff to share their first-hand perspectives on key consumer finance issues that affect their communities.

-7 Between April 1, 2015 and September 30, 2015.
+26 Between October 1, 2014 and September 30, 2015.

-Collecting, investigating, and responding to consumer complaints are integral parts of the CFPB's work, as set forth in the Dodd-Frank Act.8 The Bureau hears directly from consumers about the challenges they face in the marketplace, brings their concerns to the attention of companies, and assists in addressing their complaints.
+Collecting, investigating, and responding to consumer complaints are integral parts of the CFPB's work, as Congress set forth in the Dodd-Frank Act.
+27 The Bureau hears directly from consumers about the challenges they face in the marketplace, brings their concerns to the attention of companies, and assists in addressing their complaints.